juanfmuller/juanfmuller.com/README.md

 # Personal Portfolio
-* Developed using HTML5, CSS3, and JQuery.
-Served with Django and Apache2.
+* Frontend developed using Django Templates (w/ HTML5, CSS3, and JQuery).
+* Backend implemented in Django and served with Apache2 with WSGI.